nosmokingbandit/QBittorrent-Chrome/README.md

 A quick and simple Chrome extension for managing QBittorrent.

-Currently works only with QBittorrent 3.3.11 or older.
+Works with all QBittorrent releases as of 9/22/17.

 ![Screenshot](http://i.imgur.com/Cz7KsaE.png)